Long before Natalie Uy. Another Fil-Heritage women’s jumper had the Philippines Record.

 But not counted as she hadn’t acquired a Filipino passport at the time.

 After slow years of improvement, she raised her high school record to 3.96m.
-Deborah competed in relays, long, triple, and high jump to help out her team.
+In addition, Deborah competed in relays, long, triple, and high jump to help out her team.

 2004 National Open